Codex

 Guardrails

---full-autogrants file & network access — never run it on the host. - Quota per repo.
+codex exec --sandbox workspace-writeinside an isolated runner; avoid host-level credentials in the workspace. - Quota per repo.
 Cap how many PRs Codex may open in 24h per repo to avoid spam.

 - Secret scanning.
 Route Codex output through your secret scanner before committing — LLMs occasionally inline env values into patches.